 Where to find them:

 Spas are located in big cities and smaller towns throughout the whole country.
 Some are simple thermal baths serving the local community, others are larger commercial baths.
-All the major spas and baths in the country offer thermal pools, leisure pools and some kind of family fun areas (kids' pools or slides of all lengths and shapes) and some count themselves as Aquaparks, (though they all feature thermal water pools).
-Some Spas in Budapest are housed in beautiful old buildings in Classical or Turkish style dating back anything from 100 to 400 years have become famous as tourist attractions in their own right.
+All the major spas and baths in the country offer thermal pools, leisure pools and some kind of family fun areas (kids' pools or slides of all lengths and shapes) and some count themselves as Aquaparks.
+Some spas in Budapest are housed in beautiful old buildings in Classical or Turkish style dating back anything from 100 to 400 years have become famous as tourist attractions in their own right.
 The biggest indoor water theme park in Central Europe is located in the outskirts of Budapest, while the largest spa complex is located in Hajdúszoboszló.
 Another larger-than-life phenomenon is Lake Hévíz, a real natural phenomenon with an average yearly average water temperature of 25 °C (77 °F ).
 This is the largest biologically active thermal lake in Europe.
 Tourists also enjoy the phenomenon of swimming in a huge, warm lake, even on the coldest winter day!